redhousestudio/redhousestudio.github.io/_projects/project1610-Prehension.md

 Joep thanked me on his Facebook page with these kind words:
 ![DG frontpage](../../img/project1610-facebookquote.png)

-And we even made it to [the Guardian](https://www.theguardian.com/music/2017/may/13/joep-beving-dutch-pianist-spotify-star-solipsism):

->"From kitchen composer to Spotify star - Dutch pianist hits big time... the way it’s recorded, engineered and mixed, it sounds so big"

 <iframe src="https://open.spotify.com/embed/album/4IrmlNwO8aXQlFghPYl01q" width="300" height="300" frameborder="0" allowtransparency="true"></iframe>

 Or listen in your favourite player [here](https://dg.lnk.to/beving-prehension).